johanna-einsiedler/ITU_spring_term_AB_JE/website/docs/example-report.md

    - Running
    - Ball Sports
    - Cycling for 30min or longer
+   - Swimming
    - Other: please specify
+- Pedometer - Numeric
 Free text:
 - Did you have any illnesses recently?
 - Was there anything that stressed you today?
+- Short, keyword description of what you did today
 - Any comments regarding the measurement session today (e.g. bloopers with electrodes etc.)
 - Was there anything else that might be relevant?